 Growing up, Erica saw that no matter how hard her family worked they struggled to hold onto the family farm and the American dream that it represented.
 As an adult, after giving birth to her medically fragile son, she had to take on a second job while her family battled bankruptcy just to pay for the life saving medical equipment that insurance wouldn’t cover.
 Erica has experienced first hand the repercussions of a rigged economy, a broken healthcare system, the climate crisis, and a Government that has left behind rural communities.
 One of us for all of us, Erica’s worked to put an end to these injustices and inequalities.

-That’s what drove Erica to public service — first in the U.S. Patent and Trademark Office, then as a teacher, then as a minister, and finally as an elected official serving North Carolinians in the State Senate.
-As a legislator, Erica’s entire career has been about fighting injustice, whether it was corporations who were dumping toxic PCB’s in Warren County, or payday lenders trying to make a quick buck at the expense of working people.
+During an internship with Boeing, she fought to standardize the pay scale, ensuring that engineering students were paid equally for equal work, no matter the color of their skin or their gender.
+She’s dedicated her life to public service — first in the U.S. Patent and Trademark Office, then as a teacher, then as a minister, and finally as an elected official serving North Carolinians in the State Senate.
+As a legislator, Erica’s entire career has been about fighting injustice and inequality, whether it was cash bail, corporations who were dumping toxic PCB’s in Warren County, or payday lenders trying to make a quick buck at the expense of working people.